m802 remote controlled microphone preamplifier with optional A/D converter

 Whatever your application, the m802 preamplifier/ A/D converter provides perfectly pristine preamplifier and converter performance, combined in a single, powerful and elegant package.

-Output option A (below) includes 2 sets of 8 channel AES3 outputs on DB25, Word Clock in and Out, and 1 set of AES3-id outputs on 4 BNC connectors.
+Output option A (pictured below) includes 2 sets of 8 channel AES3 outputs on DB25, Word Clock in and Out, and 1 set of AES3-id outputs on 4 BNC connectors.

-Output option B (below) inculdes 2 sets of 8 channel AES3 outputs on DB25, Word Clock in and Out, and 2x 8 channel ADAT / Lightpipe outputs.
+Output option B (pictured below) inculdes 2 sets of 8 channel AES3 outputs on DB25, Word Clock in and Out, and 2x 8 channel ADAT / Lightpipe outputs.

 When the A/D converter is installed and activated, the system’s sample rate, clocksource, format, and transmission mode are displayed on the user interface LCD.
 In addition, the preamp metering automatically switches to monitor the digital output level of the converter using a dBFS scale.
 Latching digital over indicators are also provided independent of the bar meters.